flowingis/frontsize/README.md

 The project was [originally developed in LESS][less], but soon only the SASS version will be matained.

+---

+Frontsize is not a set of widgets ready to be used in your website, it's a set of tools to build widgets, it's not intended to give you a set of selectors, ready to be used in your style guide, this is a tool to generate your sets.

+Frontsize is configuration and customization oriented.

+---

 Non beta version will be available after we've fully added tests and documentation.

-It's a CSS generator written to make websites easy to read on every device and faster to be coded.
-It gives to the developer a solid base which can be used to build responsive layouts for websites or web apps.

-###Why Frontsize?
+### Main features

 - It supports various types of [grid rules][grids]
 - It's [BEM][bem] ready, also with [expressive BEM][bem_expressive]